-A new Supplementary Report to the Recommendation Report for the City-initiated OPA is tentatively scheduled to be presented to the Planning and Development Committee (PDC) for consideration and decision for adoption in the fourth quarter of 2023.
+The Recommendation Report for the City-initiated OPA is tentatively scheduled to be presented to the Planning and Development Committee (PDC) for consideration and decision for adoption in the third quarter of 2023.
 While the revised Springbrook Tertiary Plan and associated policies are currently not in effect, it represents an emerging planning policy framework that reflects the emerging planning context with the proposed BRT along Queen Street West.